judepayne/draw-graph/web-draw-graph/help1.md

 Now set `filter-graph` to:

-    function:Captue,function:Lifecycle

-(a series of filter terms don't need to be based on the same key) and hit draw-graph again.
+    function:Capture or function:Lifecycle

+and hit draw-graph again.
+A filter-graph 'expression' is made up of a series of 'terms'.
+At present, logical 'or' is provided for joining the terms into an expression. logical 'and' may well be provided in futures.
+An expression where several terms are over the same key as above can be written more concisely as:

+    function:[Capture or Lifecycle]

+`=` means the same thing as `:`, so the above could be written

+    function=[Capture or Lifecycle]

+Asides from the equality operator (written as `=` or `:`), inequality operators (`<`, `<=`, `>` and `>=`) are also available.
+These will only be applied to numreic values.

+A filter expression needn't have each term over the same key.

+    function=Capture or application:hePikes

+is valid and will pull in the application called 'hePikes' as well as all applications in the Caputre function in the Complex Architecture digram example.

+Each term in the filter expression is applied to every node and every edge is the graph, but when a node or edge does not contain the specified key with it, it automatically passes that particular term.

+For example, say every node in your graph had the keys:

+   view:function:application:id:level

+and every edge the keys:

+   volume:format:level

+A filter term based on 'function' say would end up only being applied to nodes.
+A term based on 'volume' only to edges, but a term based on 'level' would be applied to both nodes and edges.
+You could use this to, for example, nest different levels of detail within a single graph description and effectively zoom in and out, as you zoomed out seeing summary level nodes and edges for example.

 `paths` is a slightly more complex way of effectively filtering the graph.
 Pick the 'Architecture diagram' again and enter:

-    function:Capture,function:Lifecycle|function:Reporting
+    function:Capture or function:Lifecycle|function:Reporting

-`paths` is made up of two filter terms separated with the pipe character '|'.
-The graph is filtered both for the first filter terms and the second.
+`paths` is made up of two filter expressions separated with the pipe character '|'.
+The graph is filtered both for the first filter expression and the second.
+Each filter expression is this time run only over the nodes of the graph.
 Then a pathfinding algorithm is run between all combinations of the first set of nodes and the second.
 Any other nodes found on any of those paths (as well as the start and end nodes captured by the filter terms) are shown in the resulting graph.
 `paths` is useful for answering questions about how certain domains connect and what do those connections pass through.

-`ellide lower levels` will hide the <n> lowest levels (the 'leaf' nodes) in the graph.
+`elide lower levels` will hide the <n> lowest levels (the 'leaf' nodes) in the graph.

 `highlight roots?` :true/false - will highlight root nodes in the graph as stars symbols.
 Root nodes are nodes which don’t have any edges going into them.